wendyverdonk93/docs/content/faq/finance/set-up-twinfield-instructions.md

 3. Select 'MT940' from the field _Report Type_
 4. Select Twinfield from _Special Format_
 5. Fill in the dummy IBAN number at _Bank Account / IBAN_
-6. Fill in the BIC code in the _BIC_ field.
+6. Fill in the BIC code in the _BIC_ field

 ## Twinfield Import Instructions